publicarchi/elementum/nSaxonOnYourMac.md

 ## How to change processor to Saxon in BaseX

-On a mac, we cope doing it putting the Saxon's jar files into `/Library/Java/Extensions/` Running basexhttp, the expression `xslt:processor()` returns "Saxon" and `xslt:version()` returns "2.0".
+On a mac, we cope doing it putting the Saxon’s jar files into `/Library/Java/Extensions/` Running basexhttp, the expression `xslt:processor()` returns "Saxon" and `xslt:version()` returns "2.0".